eprbell/dali-rp2/README.dev.md

 For an example of CSV-based data loader look at the [Trezor](src/dali/plugin/input/csv/trezor.py) plugin, for an example of REST-based data loader look at the [Coinbase](src/dali/plugin/input/rest/coinbase.py) plugin.

+### Plugin Laundry List
-When submitting a new data loader plugin with a [PR](CONTRIBUTING.md#contributing-to-the-repository), please make sure all the following bullet points are true:
+When submitting a new data loader plugin with a [PR](CONTRIBUTING.md#contributing-to-the-repository), please make sure all the following bullet points apply to your code:
+* the plugin lives in `src/dali/plugin/input/csv/` or `src/dali/plugin/input/rest/`, depending on its type;
-* transactions have unique_id populated (typically with the hash), unless the information is missing from the native source: this is essential to the proper operation of the transaction resolver;
+* the plugin creates transactions that have unique_id populated (typically with the hash), unless the information is missing from the native source: this is essential to the proper operation of the transaction resolver;
-* CSV data loaders have a comment at the beginning of the file, documenting the format.
+* CSV plugins have a comment at the beginning of the file, documenting the format.
 E.g.:
     ```
     # CSV Format: timestamp; type; transaction_id; address; fee; total
     ```
-* REST data loaders have three comments at the beginning of the file, containing links to:
+* REST plugins have three comments at the beginning of the file, containing links to:
   * REST API documentation
   * authentication procedure documentation
   * URL of the REST endpoint